 The Company accounts for acquisitions of an asset or group of similar identifiable assets that do not meet the definition of a business as asset acquisition using the cost accumulation method, whereby the cost of the acquisition, including certain transaction costs, is allocated to the assets acquired on the basis of their relative fair values.
 No goodwill is recognized in an asset acquisition.
 Intangible assets acquired in an asset acquisition for use in research and development activities which have no alternative future use are expensed as in-process research and development on the acquisition date.
-Intangible assets acquired for use in research and development.
+Intangible assets acquired for use in research and development activities which have an alternative future use are capitalized as in-process research and development.
 Future costs to develop these assets are recorded to research and development expense as they are incurred.
 Contingent milestone payments associated with asset acquisitions are recognized when probable and estimable.
 These amounts are expensed to research and development if there is no alternative future use associated with the asset, or capitalized as an intangible asset if alternative future use of the asset exists.